Beccy Lindsay Accredited & Registered BACP, UKCP Post-Graduate Dip, CRUSE Accred

 *BA(Hons) Psychology and Human Behaviour (Lancaster University)

-* Specialist experience with physical and mental abuse.
+* Specialist experience with physical and emotional and sexual abuse

 I carry professional liability insurance, ICO membership and maintain regular supervision and professional development training